Japan’s Love Hotels: What You Need To Know Before You Go

 According to Happy Hotel, the largest concentration of love hotels in Tokyo is in Toshima-ku (Ikebukuro), which has over 100 listed on the site only, followed by Shinjuku and Taito-ku.
 Surprisingly, Shibuya comes fourth, while places like Chuo-ku and Setagaya-ku only have a few.

 Whether you are looking for accommodations for yourself during your travels, a place to hold a party with girl friends, or somewhere to go when you don’t want a date to end, love hotels are the easiest and most convenient places to go.
-You might even consider staying at one as a treat to yourself — soaking in a huge Jacuzzi and then sleeping in a king sized bed is a great way to relieve the stress!
+You might even consider staying at one as a treat to yourself—soaking in a huge Jacuzzi and then sleeping in a king sized bed is a great way to relieve the stress.
+Check out our 10 love hotel recommendations, from the safest to the most adventurous!